Federal Tort Claims Act: History

 The "Federal Tort Claims Act" was also previously the official short title passed by the Seventy-ninth Congress on August 2, 1946, as Title IV of the Legislative Reorganization Act, 60 Stat.
 842, which was classified principally to chapter 20 (§§ 921, 922, 931–934, 941–946) of former Title 28, Judicial Code and Judiciary.

-That Title IV of the Legislative Reorganization Act act of August 2, 1946 was substantially repealed and reenacted as sections 1346 (b) and 2671 et seq. of this title by act June 25, 1948, ch.
-646, 62 Stat.
-982, the first section of which enacted this title (Tort Claims Procedure).
+Title IV of the Legislative Reorganization Act of August 2, 1946 was substantially repealed and reenacted as sections 1346 (b) and 2671 et seq. of Title 28 on June 25, 1948 (Tort Claims Procedure).

 The Act was passed following the 1945 B-25 Empire State Building crash, where a bomber piloted in thick fog by Lieutenant Colonel William F. Smith, Jr. crashed into the north side of the Empire State Building.
 As NPR reported, "Eight months after the crash, the U.S. government offered money to families of the victims.
 Some accepted, but others initiated a lawsuit that resulted in landmark legislation.
-The Federal Tort Claims Act of 1946, for the first time, gave American citizens the right to sue the federal government."
+The Federal Tort Claims Act of 1946, for the first time, gave United States citizens the right to sue the federal government."
 Although the crash was not the initial catalyst for the bill, which had been pending in Congress for more than two decades, the statute was made retroactive to 1945 in order to allow victims of that crash to seek recovery.

 The FTCA was amended by the Federal Employees Liability Reform and Tort Compensation Act of 1988, also known as the Westfall Act, following the Supreme Court decision in Westfall v.
 Erwin in which the Court had found a federal employee liable for negligence in their duties.
 The 1988 act amended the FTCA to make federal employees immune to tort lawsuits resulting from cases of negligence or omission in their duties, instead making the U.S. government the defending party under the FTCA, allowing the litigant to seek damages for non-constitutional violations.

 Examples

 In 2020, a protester in Portland, Oregon, was hit in the forehead with an impact munition fired by a U.S. marshal during the George Floyd protests.
 The protester filed a federal suit for excessive force, but it was dismissed by U.S. District Court Judge Michael Mosman, who stated that the protester could still seek damages under the FTCA.

-In 2023, a navy sailor successfully sued under the act after being hit by a vehicle driven by an active-duty military member, and received a $493,000 settlement.
+In 2022, a navy sailor successfully sued under the act after being hit by a vehicle driven by an active-duty military member, and received a $493,000 settlement.